izabelatelejko/2024L-MUML-Project/README.md

 # 2024L-MUML-Project
-Project for the 2024L MatheMATICAL Underpinnings of Machine Learning
+Project for the 2024L Mathematical Underpinnings of Machine Learning - Topic A